 IA is a service, providing independent and objective assurance and consulting function within Globe that shares our common goal of creating and enhancing shareholder value and improving the company’s operations.
 This is done through a systematic, disciplined, and risk-based approach in evaluating and improving the effectiveness of risk management, control, and governance processes.
 Globe IA provides reasonable assurance to the Board, management and the stockholders on the adequacy and effectiveness of controls encompassing Globe Telecom’s governance of operations, information systems, reliability and integrity of financial and management information, effectiveness and efficiency of operational systems and processes, safeguarding of resources and effective utilization, and compliance with laws, rules, and regulations.

-Internal Audit performs its auditing functions faithfully by maintaining independence from the management and controlling shareholders as it reports functionally to the Board, through the Audit and RPT Committee, and administratively, to the President and CEO.
-The committee, having appointed the CAE, also concurs in his/her replacement, reassignment, or dismissal.
+To perform its auditing functions effectively, Globe IA maintains its independence from management and controlling shareholders by reporting functionally to the Board, through the Audit and RPT Committee and administratively, to the President and CEO.
+The Audit and RPT Committee, having appointed the CAE, also concurs in his/her replacement, reassignment, or dismissal.